pkmn/engine/src/lib/gen1/README.md

 - Pokémon Red's `TransformedEnemyMonOriginalDVs` is only relevant for the [Transform DV manipulation glitch](https://pkmn.cc/bulba/Transform_glitches#Transform_DV_manipulation_glitch)
 - Pokémon Red's `PlayerMove*` tracks information that is stored in the `Move` class
-- Pokémon Red's `PlayerNumAttacksLeft` is used to implement the multi-hit loop which is handled by other means in pkmn and Pokémon Showdown
 - Pokémon Red's `PlayerStatsToDouble`/`PlayerStatsToHalve` are constants which are always 0
 - pkmn does not store the DVs/stat experience of Pokémon as they are expected to already be accounted for in the `Pokemon` `stats` and never need to be referenced in-battle (though the `DVs`